jrvanderdoes/purify/paper.md

 ---
-title: 'Purify: A R package for Bootstrapping'
+title: 'Purify: An R package for Bootstrapping'
 tags:
   - R
   - Statistics